 If property owners want a capital improvement on their street (anything that exceeds normal maintenance), they have the option of agreeing to form a local improvement district to pay for it.
 When this is done, it is generally to construct unimproved roadway, reconstruct an existing road surface, add a sidewalk or drainage improvement, or install traffic calming devices, most commonly speed bumps.
 Landowners within a specific geographic area pay for the cost.
 Local improvement districts are not shown as a revenue source, because they are "revenue neutral" to the County, and they are seldom on roads of a collector or arterial classification.
 Because we cannot anticipate where these requests will come from, they are not scheduled in the CIP.

 New developments are charged for transportation improvements attributable to growth through the transportation system development charge program (TSDC).
 The funds from TSDC fees can be used only for capital improvements that add capacity on roads that are needed to support new development.
 The charge is levied based on the number of trips forecasted to be generated by the development.
 The amount collected each year depends upon the number of building permits issued.

 - Tax Increment Financing (TIF)

-Eligible projects must be capital projects within an Urban Renewal District, and be included in the adopted urban renewal plan and the Capital Improvement Program (CIP).
-Clackamas County has three urban renewal districts (Clackamas Town Center Area, Government Camp, and the Clackamas Industrial Area), and transportation projects are just one type of capital improvement project that can be funded.
+Eligible projects must be capital projects within an urban renewal district, and be included in the adopted urban renewal plan and the Capital Improvement Program (CIP).
+Clackamas County has one active urban renewal district -- the North Clackamas Revitalization Area (NCRA) -- and transportation projects are just one type of capital improvement project that can be funded.
 Other examples of eligible capital improvements are water supply, fire protection and storm drainage.
 The amount of revenue is variable and the transportation projects compete against other capital construction needs.